Thursday, May 29, 2014

 Whoever said, "You can't march to the beat of a different drum?"

 Photo: Billy Heiny.
-Billy is the third oldest among all the TOTS.
-Billy will turn 85 in August.
+Billy is the third oldest of the TOTS and will turn 85 in August.

 .